-When your doctor tells you to follow NPO for a medical imaging exam, it means you cannot eat or drink anything for a certain period of time before your exam.
+When your doctor tells you to follow NPO for a medical imaging exam, surgery or procedure, it means you cannot eat or drink anything for a certain period of time beforehand.
 There are different reasons your doctor may instruct you to do this.
 Likewise, the reason for and length of the “fast” varies from case to case.
 Learn the 3 things you need to know about NPO.

 1. NPO Means “Nothing by Mouth”

 NPO means “nothing by mouth,” from the Latin nil per os.
 The acronym is simply a doctor’s shorthand for a period of time in which you may not eat or drink anything (ask about prescription medication).